KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

     6 root      0:00 ps aux
 / #
 ```
-Notice, we are Inside the `busybox` container, and there is no `mysql` process visible.
+Notice, we are inside the `busybox` container, and there is no `mysql` process visible.

 ## Join a container to process-namespace of another container
 To be able to manage the processes of the main container, the tools container should be connected to the process namespace of the main container.